 4.2 I have no hot water/heat/air conditioning*.
 What should I do?

 Please contact SSL immediately at 250-391-7260 and a technician will be sent to rectify the situation.

 4.3 Can I pay my bill by credit card or pre-authorized debit service?

 No, at this time SSL only accepts payments by cash, cheque or directly through participating financial institutions.
-Please see our Accounts and Payments page for more details.
+Please see our Accounts and Billing page for more details.